ymukeshram/ReachInbox/README.md

 ---

 ## 📄 License
-This project is created for the ReachInbox Software Development Internship Assignment.
+This project is created for the ReachInbox Software Development Assignment.